Conero007/url-shortener/readme.md

 # URL Shortener in Golang

 This project is a straightforward URL shortener application written in Go.
-It utilizes MySQL to store the original URLs and their corresponding short keys, and Redis for caching the short URLs.
-The application additionally provides an API for creating new short URLs and redirecting to the original URLs.
+It leverages MySQL for robust persistent storage and Redis for efficient caching.
+The application features a dual-API system—one for the creation of customized short URLs and another for ensuring seamless redirection to the original URLs.

 ## Prerequisites